What is SLG?

 History of the Program at UFV

 The Supported Learning Groups (SLG) pilot project, underway since September 2008, was administered by four volunteer coordinators: Wendy Watson, Director of Assessment Services; Kim Isaac, University Librarian; Donna Alary, Director of Enrollment Management; and Najmi Alibhai, UFV Counselor.
 SLG acquired permanent status at UFV in 2010 and has since then found a home in C1007.
-This program is now administered by Najmi Alibhai (Manager) and Navneet Sidhu (Coordinator).
+This program is now under the Teaching & Learning Department (AVP Maureen Wideman)and administered by Navneet Sidhu (Coordinator).

 During the pilot year, SLGs were offered for students in 7 courses (17 sections) in the Faculties of Arts and Science: Computer Information Systems 192; Computing Science 150; Geography 101 and 130; Mathematics 104 and 105; and Psychology 101.
 The total final graded enrolment for these courses was 518 with 191 students participating in SLG (37%).
 The total number of session hours offered was 295.
 The student contact hours totaled 1203.

 The combined mean course grade for the SLG participants was 2.54 as compared to 2.20 for the non-participants.
-The rate of P, NC, and W’s in the SLG participant group (10%) was lower than for the non-participant group (21%).
+The rate of D, F, and W’s in the SLG participant group (10%) was lower than for the non-participant group (21%).

 Due to the small sample size, data must be interpreted with caution.
 However, these results are encouraging as those who attended SLGs received higher course grades than those who did not.
 For the individual courses, the data analyzed by clustered attendance (0, 1-3, 4 or more hours) suggest that students who regularly attend SLGs receive higher grades than those who attend only one session.